aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/_index.md

 After recognition, each detected barcode is returned as a `BarCodeResult`.
 This object contains decoded text, the detected type, geometry information, and extended metadata.

+## Topics in this section

+Use these pages to read specific result fields:

+- [Reading code text](reading-codetext) shows how to access decoded data and related output.
+- [Symbology type](symbology-type) shows how to read the detected barcode type and type names.
+- [Barcode coordinates and angle](barcode-coordinates-and-angle) shows how to read position and orientation.
+- [Barcode metadata](barcode-metadata) shows how to access extended information when it is available.
+- [Result validation](result-validation) describes validation signals and how to filter unreliable results.

 ## Minimal example

 ```java